Load the menuLoad the menu

 }

-Next we have the function that actually swaps the prefers-color-scheme rules from dark to light, or vice-versa - this does not change the actual CSS source files, only the CSS in the browser memory.
-Note that we have to use a temporary holder (toLight*nWLo%Hy6U) for the dark to light, as otherwise the following line to replace “light” with “dark” would pick up the rules already converted to “light”.
+Next we have the function that actually swaps the prefers-color-scheme rules from Dark to Light, or vice-versa - this does not change the actual CSS source files, only the CSS in the browser memory.
+Note that we have to use a temporary holder (toLight*nWLo%Hy6U) for the Dark to Light, as otherwise the following line to replace “light” with “dark” would pick up the rules already converted to “light”.

-function swapDarkLight(){
+function swapPrefers(){

 try{